ldbc/ldbc_snb_datagen_spark/README.md

 pip install ./tools
 ```

-If the enviroment already exists, activate it with:
+If the environment already exists, activate it with:

 ```bash
 pyenv activate